75% to 88% of the applicants who applied in are unqualified but companies are spending up to 23 hours per job (Source: Glassdoor).

 Here are top 3 mistakes HR are making when shortlisting candidates causing time lost on unproductive works:

-- They know CVs are fake but continue shortlisting candidates based on CVs.
+- Knowing CVs are not dependable but continue shortlisting candidates based on CVs.

 85% of the applicants lie on their CVs!
 This is not new.
 Fake CVs are everywhere.
 All recruiters know that.